 Most fruits have a pit, skin, or rind we wind up tossing.
 But if you're smart about what you hold on to, you might be surprised by just how valuable some of those discards are.
 Case in point: stop chucking your lemon rinds and start saving them up for a big batch of brightly tart-sweet syrup.
 Tossing the used rinds with about half their weight in sugar yields a deeply flavorful, colorful extract—no juice, added flavorings, or dyes required.
 The resulting syrup bottles beautifully and lasts in the fridge for up to three months.
-It can be used as a mixer in any cocktail where a hint of citrus would be welcome, or added to an addictive batch of whipped cream.
+It can be used as a mixer in any cocktail where a hint of citrus would be welcome, or added to a batch of whipped cream.

 It takes just 20 minutes and a remarkably short ingredient list to pull together a batch of this silky homemade caramel.
 A quick simmer of water, sugar, and salt will get you most of the way there, but a cup of cream, a dash of vanilla extract, and an empty vanilla pod give it a smooth texture and complex flavor.
 Stop when it reaches a pale, honey-colored hue for a simpler, more straightforward sweetness, or keep simmering until it's a toastier amber shade to coax out a pleasantly bitter edge.
 You'll want to jar the caramel promptly, as it will thicken and stiffen as it cools.
 Though your recipient should use it within a month, chances are it'll go a lot faster than that.

 For something a little more nuanced and, well, gooier than your standard caramel, we turn to this twist on dulce de leche.
 In place of boiled cow's milk, cajeta casera embraces the tangy-rich, faintly funky flavor of goat's milk.
 One benefit is that the unique cooking properties of goat's milk allow for a relatively quick stint on the stovetop.
-The result is a deeply concentrated, intensely flavored topping perfectly suited to drizzling over ice cream, spreading over cakes, adding to cookies, and binge-eating straight from the jar.
+The result is a deeply concentrated, intensely flavored topping perfectly suited to drizzling over ice cream, spreading over cakes, adding to cookies, or eating straight from the jar.

 If you don't mind getting your hands a little